Lumi-supercomputer/lumi-userguide/docs/firststeps/SSH-keys.md

     on the *Save private key* button and save it to the desired location (for example, with `id_rsa_lumi` as a name).

-!!! warning "Note"
+!!! warning
     The private key should never be shared with anyone, not even with LUMI staff.
-It should also be stored only in the local computer (public key can be safely stored in cloud services).
+It should also be stored only on your local computer (public key can be safely stored in cloud services).
 Protect it with a good password!
 Otherwise, anyone with access to the file system can steal your SSH key.

 ### Register your public key

 === "For regular users"

-    Now that you have generated your key pair, you need to register your **public** key in your MyAccessID [:material-account: **user profile**][myaccessid-profile].
+    Now that you have generated your key pair, you need to register your **public** key in your [:material-account: **MyAccessID user profile**][myaccessid-profile].
 From there, the public key will be copied to LUMI.

     To register your key, click on the *Settings* item of the menu on the left as shown in the figure below.
 Then select *SSH keys* and click the *New key* button.
-Now copy and paste the content of your **private** key, e.g. the content of `id_rsa_lumi.pub`, and click the *Add SSH key* button.
+Now copy and paste the content of your **public** key file in the text area and click the *Add SSH key* button.

     <figure>
       <img src="../../assets/images/MyAccessID_ssh-key.png" width="480" alt="Screenshot of user profile settings to setup ssh public key">